What is Purgatory Chasm and where is it?

 Most people spend only about an hour here, but you could easily spend half a day exploring.

 Myths about Purgatory Chasm

 There have been songs and poems written about this geological wonder and legends trying to convert Native Americans to Christianity.
 There is a story that a Native American woman murdered a white settler and the devil was so mad that he threw a little devil fit producing all the breaks in the rocks and the canyon.

 If you would like to read these legends yourself in more detail, check out this article.
 There are also many legends about Lover’s Leap, that have disseminated to similar rock formations across the US.
 The gist of these is that two people fall in love much to the opposition of their society, and plunge themselves over the edge of the cliff so they can be together in the after life.
 A bit of Romeo and Juliet in the wilderness.

 Traveling on road trips through the western United States though my childhood, my father made up an epic story to explain the Falling Rock signs, which were a great part of our family trips.
-If you run into the ranger he tell you the Lover’s Leap story.
-The rangers at this park are so very nice and helpful.
+If you run into any of the very helpful park rangers, they will tell you the Lover’s Leap story.